THE WORLD THROUGH LITERATURE

-From the silent victim to the only person to thwart Sherlock Homes, representations of women in Crime Fiction have been varied throughout the history of the genre.
-This class will take a chronological look at how women and the feminine is represented in Crime Fiction, and the impact female authors have had on this best-selling genre.
+From the silent victim to the only person to thwart Sherlock Holmes, representations of women in Crime Fiction have varied throughout the history of the genre.
+Working chronologically, and using short stories, chapters and film, this class will work towards exploring what impact female authors have had on this best-selling genre.
 No previous knowledge of Crime Fiction is necessary, just a healthy dose of curiosity.

 READING CLASSICAL ROMAN LITERATURE

-ROMAN LITERATURE : THE ANNALS BY TACITUS
+THE ANNALS OF TACITUS

-Students are asked to bring with them a copy of The Annals of Imperial Rome with them.
-The recommended edition is:
+NB Students are requested to bring with them a copy of both books: